-The purpose of this document is to guide the professional through the existing rules, standards and current accepted practice.
-The background behind the guidelines is also provided.
+The purpose of this document is to guide the professional through the existing rules, standards and procedures, as well as to provide some background behind the guidelines and best practice for driveway planning.

-Unless stated otherwise or referenced, this is not a set of Department Standards but is a comprehensive guide to assist the professional in making better decisions for driveway placement and design.
+Unless stated otherwise or specifically referenced, this is not a set of standards or a Departmental Procedure but is a comprehensive guide to assist the professional to make better decisions for driveway placement and design.

-Florida Department of Transportation Systems Planning Office 605 Suwannee St. - Station 19 Tallahassee, Florida 32399 850-414-4900 www.dot.state.fl.us/planning
+Systems Planning Office State of Florida Department of Transportation 605 Suwannee St. - Station 19 Tallahassee, Florida 32399 850-414-4900 www.dot.state.fl.us/planning